-None of this means you shouldn’t use refeeds, or that they’re a waste of time.
-As long as the rest of your diet is set up properly, they’re not going to hurt, and can be useful in terms of appetite control, sleep and general well-being.
+None of this means that refeeding is a waste of time.
+As long as the rest of your diet is set up properly, it’s not going to hurt, and can be useful in terms of appetite control, sleep and general well-being.

 However, any benefits associated with hitting the pause button on your diet have more to do with improved dietary compliance than with changes to leptin levels and your metabolic rate.